CharlesIrvineKC/opera/README.md

 http://localhost
 ```

 You should see a very rudimentary welcome screen where you can register and login.
-Use any email address and password you would like.
+Use any email address and password you would like to register.
 Email addresses aren't verified.

 After you register and login, you can navigate to either of three views - the **processes view**, the **tasks view** or the **users** view.
 We'll talk about the process view first.